novix-sa/Pyplan/docs/index.md

 The app code is structured through a hierarchical Influence Diagram ( a Workflow) that helps understand the calculation logic.
 ![Influence Diagram](http://img.pyplan.org/index_influence_diagram.png)

 Python code is written inside nodes definition.
-Nodes have properties among which is the node ID which is the way to call a va
+Nodes have properties among which is the node ID which is the way to call a variable for the next calculation step.

 Pyplan natively interprets Pandas, Numpy and XArray dataobjects.
 That means that any node which result is an object of these types can be represented as a table or graph with no additional coding.